Prebiotics

 When considering prebiotics

-It is important to note that prebiotics are FODMAPs, which may be restricted in individuals following a low FODMAP diet to help improve symptoms.8 However, long-term low FODMAP diets may not be recommended for individuals with IBS.
-It’s important to consult your doctor or a nutritionist before trying any new dietary changes or supplements.
+It is important to note that prebiotics are FODMAPs, which may be restricted in people following a low FODMAP diet to help improve symptoms.
+However, long-term low FODMAP diets may not be recommended for people with IBS.
+Talk to your doctor or a nutritionist before trying any new dietary changes or supplements.8

 Other treatment options